-Albert believed that he could never be equip to handle the duties of a sovereign.
+Albert believed that he could never be equipped to handle the duties of a sovereign.
 With the help of his family and with maximum effort, he overcame his apprehensions,

 He was Winston Spencer Churchill with a coin not of two sides, but one with many sides and with a range of behavior the likes of which had never been seen before.
 He was going to be the leader, the conductor and the absolute boss of everything and everybody.
 As King George began to grow and mature in his new role, it was bound to happen that some measure of conflict would arise.

-Basically, Churchill saw himself of being in charge of the totality of the war efforts, Both the king and queen saw themselves as providing comfort and support to the British people.
-They not only elected to remain in London, remain in the palace, but to insist that their daughters would also remain as well.
+Basically, Churchill saw himself as being in charge of the totality of the war efforts, Both the King and Queen saw themselves as providing comfort and support to the British people.
+They not only elected to remain in London in the palace but to insist that their daughters would also remain as well.
 Churchill gave the nation the courage to stay the course while the royal family gave strong emotional support.

-Prior to D Day, both Churchill and the King wanted to accompany the troops to France.
+Prior to D-Day, both Churchill and the King wanted to accompany the troops to France.
 Eisenhower was very much opposed to this.
 It would have been far too dangerous, Both the King and Churchill dug in their heels.
-Logic and common sense prevailed and neither Churchill or King George went to France until the landing had been firmly established and it was safe for both of them to cross the channel.
+Logic and common sense prevailed and neither Churchill or King George went to France until the landing had been firmly established and safe for both of them to cross the channel.